 Happy New Year everyone!
 I hope you have had a good one!
 We saw ours in, cosied up in front of the fire, with a few glasses of Prosecco.
 Last of the big party animals over here!

-As much as I love a cause for celebration, of course, now the bells have rang the new year in I’ve seen various resolutions and “new year, new me” mantras banded around the internet.
+As much as I love a cause for celebration, of course, now the bells have rung the new year in I’ve seen various resolutions and “new year, new me” mantras banded around the internet.
 And the influx of adverts everywhere you look capitalising on these resolutions – weight loss products, weight loss classes, gym memberships, keep fit gear, and the ilk.

 Are you as fed up as I am with all of these trite resolutions that invariably get abandoned a few weeks into the new year?
 This year, think outside the box.
 I’ve come up with some alternative New Year’s resolutions that instead focus on looking after yourself, others and the environment.